 To be leaders in innovative, location-driven theatre

-in York Region.
+in York Region and beyond.

 The Future Path: 1 - 3 years

 1 New site-specific play development in new venues

 2. Programming for specific demographics, i.e.: women, northern communities, new Canadians

 3. Training & Mentorship prioritizing female artists